Trump-backed Mastriano wins GOP Pennsylvania governor nod

 Mastriano, a retired U.S. Army colonel and state senator since 2019 who was endorsed by former President Donald Trump, will face Democrat Josh Shapiro in the November election.

+He called Mastriano a “dangerous extremist who wants to take away our freedoms.”

+On stage in Chambersburg, Mastriano said, “our No. 1 goal is first, is to restore freedom” and contended that Democrats — including President Joe Biden — are the ones who are extreme.

-Instead, he connected with far-right GOP voters through appearances on conservative broadcasters, a tireless ground campaign that dotted with his yard signs and endorsing conspiracy theories, including Trump's unsubstantiated claims that Democrats stole the 2020 presidential election from him.
+In his campaign, he connected with far-right GOP voters through appearances on conservative broadcasters, a tireless ground campaign that dotted the state with his yard signs and endorsing conspiracy theories, including Trump’s unsubstantiated claims that Democrats stole the 2020 presidential election from him.

 He also emphasized his military background, Christian beliefs and hard-line conservative positions on abortion and guns.

 Mastriano was well on his way to victory when Trump endorsed him on Saturday.
-In the final days of the campaign, party officials tried to consolidate support around former U.S. Rep. Lou Barletta, the Trump-endorsed nominee for U.S. Senate, in a long-shot bid to defeat Mastriano.
+In the final days of the campaign, party officials tried to consolidate support around former U.S. Rep. Lou Barletta, the Trump-endorsed nominee for U.S. Senate in 2018, in a long-shot bid to defeat Mastriano.

 Mastriano slammed it as a “backroom deal.”

+In 2020, Mastriano became a rising force in Pennsylvania's right-wing politics, gaining a following by leading anti-shutdown rallies during the early days of the pandemic to protest Wolf's orders to wear masks in public, close down non-essential businesses and educate school children remotely.

-Mastriano won Trump's endorsement after working with the former president to overturn his loss in 2020's election in the presidential battleground state.
-That earned him a subpoena from the U.S. House committee investigating the Capitol riot on Jan.
+Mastriano went on to pad his support among hardcore Trump backers by working with the former president to overturn his loss in 2020's election in the presidential battleground state.
+That earned Mastriano a subpoena from the U.S. House committee investigating the Capitol riot on Jan.
 6, 2021.

 He later organized bus trips to the U.S. Capitol for Trump’s Jan.
 6 “Stop the Steal” rally, where he was seen in footage with his wife passing through breached barricades set up by Capitol Police.